2014 Vancouver Whitecaps FC season: August

 August 8, Whitecaps sign central back Kendall Waston from Deportivo Saprissa.

 August 10, after a Sporting KC own goal to give the Whitecaps a 1–0 lead, Mattocks scored to give the Whitecaps a 2–0 victory who extended their unbeaten streak to five games (1 win 4 draws).

 August 16, Whitecaps and Chivas USA played to a 0–0 draw to extend the Whitecaps' unbeaten streak to seven games.
 It was the Whitecaps fourth scoreless draw of the season and Ousted earned his seventh clean sheet of the season.

 August 21, Whitecaps announced that Nigel Reo-Coker has been traded to Chivas USA for Argentina winger Mauro Rosales.

 August 23, Whitecaps lost 2–0 to LA Galaxy for their first loss in six games and only the team's fifth loss since October 19, 2013.
 This game saw the debuts for Kendall Waston and Mauro Rosales.

-August 28, Whitecaps announced that defender Jordan Harvey has agree to a contract extension with the club.
+August 28, Whitecaps announced that defender Jordan Harvey had agreed to a contract extension with the club.
 Per Major League Soccer and club policy, terms of the contract were not disclosed.

 August 30, Whitecaps fell 3–0 to Cascadia rival Portland Timbers.
 It was the third game in a row where the Whitecaps failed to score.